BxCppDev/BxBoostSerializationTests/test1/README.rst

   the ``c``  value is parsed  and assigned to  ``b`` and ``b``  is not detected to be missing.
-One important point is that the XML archive does not check the tags  associated to serialized values through the name-value pair  object.
+One important point is that the XML archive does not check the tags  associated to serialized values through the name-value pair  objects.
 Indeed, we  have used here  different names for  deserialization with  respect  to  serialization.
-Finally,  an error is detected  while trying to deserialize ``c``  because it has already been extracted and loaded  from the stream and thus assigned to ``b``.
+Finally,  an error is detected  while trying to deserialize ``c``  because it has already been extracted and loaded  from the stream and thus assigned to ``b`` (which is wrong of course).
   We are  thus forced to  use an ugly  fix to  restore the proper ``c`` value and terminate the archive without error.
   This illustrates a situation which is not satisfactory at all.

   Should we incriminate  the Boost Serialization library  ?
 I believe no.

-  The fact  that the  names of  the XML tags  are not  checked clearly prevents us to detect the missing ``b`` issue and install an adapted error handler.
+  The fact that  the names of the XML tags  are not checked (question: how could we activate such a  behaviour?)  prevents us to detect the missing ``b``  issue and to install  an adapted error handler.
 On the other  hand  it  may  be  an  interesting  feature  if  we  want  to deserialize data from a XML archive using some specific names of our choice which we  prefer to the original set of  different names used by the original serialization code.

   By   the   way,   I   don't    understand   the   purpose   of   the ``boost::archive::no_xml_tag_checking``  initialization  flag, as  I